hashicorp/terraform-website/content/source/docs/cloud/users-teams-organizations/teams.html.md

 # Teams

--> **Note:** Team management and access controls are a paid feature, available as part of the **Team** upgrade package.
+-> **Note:** Team management is a paid feature, available as part of the **Team** upgrade package.
 Free organizations only include an owners team, which can include up to five members.
 [Learn more about Terraform Cloud pricing here](https://www.hashicorp.com/products/terraform/pricing/).

 Teams are groups of Terraform Cloud [users][] within an [organization][organizations].
 To delegate provisioning work, the organization's owners can grant workspace permissions to specific teams.